 We are recognized for our excellence in teaching; the relevance of our curriculum; the success of our students in achieving their academic and career objectives; the quality of our scholarships, research and creative activity; and our commitment to accessibility, lifelong learning and involvement in the broader community.

 Zone learning transforms your educational experience at Ryerson.
-It takes you beyond the classroom and lets you meet and work with students from across the university who are creative, ambitious, and driven by passion.
-By becoming part of Ryerson’s zone learning network, you’ll get the right kind of support to create, develop, and launch your idea.
-Some of Ryerson’s Zones include:
+It takes you beyond the classroom and lets you meet and work with students from across the university who are creative, ambitious and driven by passion.
+By becoming part of Ryerson’s zone learning network, you’ll get the right kind of support to create, develop and launch your idea.
+Some of Ryerson’s Zones include the following:

 - The Centre for Urban Energy